ZedDevStuff/kaboom-svelte/README.md

     onMount(() => {
         menuHierarchy.set("main", { previous: null, next: []});
-        // startGame returns a KaboomCtx and has an optional KaboomOpt parameter.
-Defaults are
-        // global: false,
-        // canvas: canvas,
-        // width: 1920,
-        // height: 1080,
-        // letterbox: true
-        startGame(canvas);
+        // startGame returns a KaboomCtx.
+Make sure your kaboom setup enables letterbox let k = startGame(canvas);
+        // setupKaboom will prevent the F1 key from opening whatever your browser does with it and create a "menus" scene setupKaboom(k);
     });
 </script>